Transport Safety

 Award ceremony to commend drivers who have remained accident-free for various lengths of time

-Yamato Group: G Mark Certification (Motor Truck Transportation Business Operator Safety Assessment Project)
+G Mark Certification (Motor Truck Transportation Business Operator Safety Assessment Project)

 G Mark (Motor Truck Transportation Business Operator Safety Assessment Project) is a certification system operated by the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) which certifies business locations that achieve safety excellence.
 The program certifies business establishments that work actively to ensure transportation safety, from the viewpoint of making it easier for users to choose businesses that maintain high standards of safety.
 The Japan Trucking Association-a government-designated organization for the establishing order in the motor vehicle (freight) transportation industry-has set 38 assessment criteria, based on which business operators are certified by the organization's safety evaluation committee.

-Yamato Transport: Internal Driver Contest (National Safety Competition)
+Internal Driver Contest (Nationwide Safety Competition)

 Internal Driver Contest